 As Grade 3 is the final year of the Foundation Phase, our educators build on what the learners have already learnt in preparation for their move into the Intermediate phase.

 School fees, as determined by the School from time to time, must be paid monthly in advance on or before the seventh (7th) day of each month, unless the School has agreed in writing, to allow the Parent to pay on a quarterly basis at the beginning of each term.
 In the absence of such written agreement, the Parent shall be obliged to pay school fees, monthly in advance, on or before the seventh (7th) day of each month.

 Our learners are exposed to a wide range of extra curricular activities throughout the year.
 These include excursions to numerous places of educational interest, entrepreneurship days where learners are taught about and introduced to the world of business and finance, speech contests, newspaper quiz, athletics and sports days.

 Learners are required to wear official school uniforms.
 Learners can purchase official school T-shirts and tracksuits which must be worn during excursions and other outdoor activities.
 Uniforms can be purchased at the School.

 Muallimah Sakina Mahomed is the Head of Department of our Foundation Phase.
 She heads a team of dedicated and experienced educators.
-Muallimah Sakina Mahomed and her team of dedicated educators invite you to visit our school.
+Muallimah Sakina Mahomed and her team of committed educators invite you to visit our school.
 If you looking for a school for your child, then please do not hesitate to visit us.
 We suggest that you come during school hours so that you can feel and experience the unique atmosphere of our school.
 We have no doubt that when you experience this atmosphere, your child will want to be part of it.
-If you have not had the pleasure of visiting our school please know that you are always welcome.
+If you have not had the pleasure of visiting our school, please know that you are always welcome.